-KS2 information:
+Previous Key Stage information:

-- Contact is made with all primaries early in Year 6, and for some individuals Year 5, to identify students who are likely to transfer to Fulford with SEND needs. - Secondary SENDCO meets with all Year 6 teachers/primary SENDCOs as a scheduled part of the transition programme. - Students working below age related expectations are identified for additional support in Year 7. - Information is shared with all staff at the start of Year 7.
+- Contact is made the previous key stage for example, all primaries early in Year 6, and for some individuals Year 5, to identify students who are likely to transfer to secondary school with SEND needs. - SENDCO of new Key Stage meets/liaises with current SENDCOs as a scheduled part of the transition programme. - Students working below age related expectations are identified for additional. - Transition information is shared with all staff at the start the new academic year.